MicrosoftDocs/VBA-Docs/api/Project.Application.ProjectBeforeTaskDelete2.md

 Project events do not occur when the project is embedded in another document or application.

-The  **ProjectBeforeTaskDelete2** event does not occur when changes have been made using a custom form.
+the **ProjectBeforeTaskDelete2** event does not occur when changes have been made using a custom form.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]